-7 Sunscreen Tips to Save Your Skin
+7 Sunscreen Tips to Save Your Skin This Summer

 1. Anything greater than SPF 50 provides the same protection"A 50 SPF blocks 98.00% of UVB light (the burning rays) while a 100 SPF will block 99.00%,” says Dr. Van Dyke.
 “This level of benefit [to either] is of course contingent on applying enough and reapplying frequently."

 2. Makeup and moisturizers with sunscreen aren’t always enoughUnless your makeup/moisturizer provides broad spectrum sunscreen and is reapplied throughout the day, it isn’t enough protection for all day sun exposure.
-According to ASDS, it’s find if “you are only walking to your car from work or going into the store...
+According to ASDS, it’s fine if “you are only walking to your car from work or going into the store.
 But if you are going to spend a few hours outdoors, then you need to wear a broad spectrum sunscreen."

-"The active ingredients in sunscreens break down when exposed to UV light.
-To maintain the SPF on the label you need to keep reapplying as the ingredients lose effectiveness: every 2 hours, more often if you sweat or swim," says Dr. Van Dyke.
+3. You need to reapply every 2 hours"The active ingredients in sunscreen break down when exposed to UV light," says Dr. Van Dyke.
+"To maintain the SPF on the label, you need to keep reapplying as the ingredients lose effectiveness: every 2 hours, more often if you sweat or swim."

-“Sunscreen should be applied one-half hour before going outside, giving the skin time to absorb it,” says ASDS.
+7. Don’t wait til you’re in the sun to apply“Sunscreen should be applied one-half hour before going outside, giving the skin time to absorb it,” says ASDS.

 The next time you're picking out sunscreen, here's what you should look for: